 Baseline incandescent and halogen products are widely available in Food Markets, Hardware/Lumber, and National Retailers, especially for general purpose A-Line bulbs.

 Discount stores primarily only carry products that are “brought in” by Energize CT program.
-The one exception to this is Dollar stores which tend to carry some amount of baseline products.
+The one exception to this is dollar stores which tend to carry some amount of baseline products.

 Walmart does not stock baseline incandescent products for: Globe, Candelabra, and Directional products, but does still carry baseline A-Line halogen bulbs.